Cargo aircraft: History

-Starting May 2020 Portuguese Hi Fly started charting cargo flights with an A380, carrying medical supplies from China to different parts of the world in the response to the Covid-19 outbreak.
+Starting May 2020 Portuguese Hi Fly started charting cargo flights with an A380, carrying medical supplies from China to different parts of the world in the response to the COVID-19 outbreak.
 It allows almost 320 m3 of cargo between the three decks.
 In November 2020 Emirates started offering an A380 mini-freighter, which allows for 50 tons of cargo in the belly of the plane.

+Importance

+Cargo aircraft has had many uses throughout the years, but the current importance of cargo aircraft is not highly talked about.
+Cargo planes today can carry almost everything ranging from perishables and supplies to fully built cars and livestock.
+The most use of cargo aircraft comes from the increase in online shopping through retailers like Amazon and eBay.
+Since most of these items are made all over the world, air cargo is used to get it from point A to point B as fast as possible.
+Air cargo significantly adds to the world trade value, Air cargo transports over US$6 trillion worth of goods, accounting for approximately 35% of world trade by value.
+This helps producers keep the costs of goods down, allows consumers to be able to purchase more items, and allows stores to remain with goods on the shelf.

+Not only is air cargo important in the delivery and shipping aspect, it is also highly important in the job industry.
+Air cargo companies around the United States employ over 250,000 workers, U.S. cargo airlines employed 268,730 workers in August 2023, 34% of the industry total.

 Cargo aircraft types

 Nearly all commercial cargo aircraft presently in the fleet are derivatives or transformations of passenger aircraft.
 However, there are three other methods to the development of cargo aircraft.